AuHomie/aukaslate/index.md

 During my time at the hospital, I attended Master Esthetician school.
 I finished early and had the highest scores in my graduating class.
 I started and still run my own business taking a limited number of clients for skin treatments and several for retail.
 Life continued and my friends and I decided to make trades for different types of services.
 I decided to learn how to do piercings.
 It was not a far step from Iv’s and my work at the hospital.
 I have been doing this for 2 years now and I do enjoy it.
 I now realize that I need to obtain an education that I can provide a stable income to make my life what I want it to be.so here I am.
 In school again.
 I will say that I really enjoy school.

 <html>
 a few fun photos. one of my dogs Boston living her best life.
+Young Ausha compeating in the NPC.
+1st in novis 2nd in class.
 <body>
 <!DOCTYPE html>
 <html>